-Guardian and Conservatorship Law
+Guardianship and Conservatorship Law

 Do you need help setting up a guardianship to protect a family member or loved one?
-Guardianship is a legal process designed to protect and execute the rights of a person who is deemed incapacitated and can no longer make their own decisions.
+Guardianship law is a legal process designed to protect and execute the rights of a person who is deemed incapacitated and can no longer make their own decisions.
 Guardianship applies when that person has not made any plans for this situation in advance or when people are in conflict about the decisions being made by the caregivers or agents under a Durable Financial Power of Attorney or designation of Health Care Representative.

-Why hire a Guardianship attorney
+Why hire an attorney for Guardianship Law

 Our Guardianship attorneys generally see two types of guardianship cases.
 Some cases involve the unfortunate situation where parents are unable to adequately care for a minor child (regrettably, addictions often play a role in many of these cases, as do death, abandonment, abuse, or neglect).